bitsbymax/Notes/Rendering.md

 ## Preload Scanner

-While the browser builds the `DOM` tree, this process occupies the main thread.
-As this happens, the **preload scanner** will parse through the content available and request _high-priority resources_ like `CSS`, `JavaScript`, and `web fonts`.
+- While the browser builds the `DOM` tree, this process occupies the main thread.
+As this happens, the **preload scanner** will parse through the content available and request _high-priority resources_ like `CSS`, `JavaScript`, and `Web Fonts`.
-Thanks to the preload scanner, we don't have to wait until the parser finds a reference to an external resource to request it.
+- Thanks to the **preload scanner**, we don't have to wait until the parser finds a reference to an external resource to request it.
 It will retrieve resources in the background so that by the time the main HTML parser reaches the requested assets, they may already be in flight or have been downloaded.
-The optimizations the preload scanner provides reduce blockages.
+- The optimizations the **preload scanner** provides reduce blockages.

 ## СRP optimization